apache/superset/superset-embedded-sdk/README.md

 });
 ```

-You can also load the embedded SDK from a CDN.
+You can also load the Embedded SDK from a CDN.
 The library will be available as `supersetEmbeddedSdk` globally:

 ```html
 <script src="https://unpkg.com/@superset-ui/embedded-sdk"></script>